bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 of the time, logical networks will match your physical network, but for advanced networking, it can be different.

-All networks are defined in group_vars/all/general_settings/network.yml file.
+All networks are defined in *group_vars/all/general_settings/network.yml* file.
-In this current example inventory, there are two networks provided: ice1-1 and interconnect-1.
+In this current example inventory, there are two networks provided:
+*ice1-1* and *interconnect-1*.

-Before reviewing the file, please read this **IMPORTANT** information: in **BlueBanquise** there are two kind of networks: administration/management networks, and the others.
+Before reviewing the file, please read this **IMPORTANT** information: in **BlueBanquise** there are two kind of networks: **administration/management networks**, and the "others".

-An administration network is used to deploy and manage the nodes.
+An **administration network** is used to deploy and manage the nodes.
 It will be for example used to run a DHCP server, handle the PXE stack, etc, and also all the Ansible ssh connections.
 Administration networks have a strict naming convention, which by default is: **iceX-Y** with X the iceberg number, and Y the subnet number in this iceberg X. In our case, we are working on iceberg1 (default when disabling icebergs mechanism), and we only have one subnet, so our administration network will be ice1-1.
-If we would need another subnet, its name would have been ice1-2, etc. Interconnect-1 is not an administration network as it is not using **iceX-Y** pattern.
+If we would need another subnet, its name would have been ice1-2, etc.

+Interconnect-1 is not an administration network as it is not using **iceX-Y** pattern.
+So it belongs to the "others" networks.

 .. note::
   In new versions of the stack, it is now possible to replace the number Y by a string compatible with [0-9][a-z][A-Z] regex.
 For example ice1-prod.

-Open file group_vars/all/general_settings/network.yml and let's check part of its content:
+Open file *group_vars/all/general_settings/network.yml* and let's check part of its content:

 .. code-block:: yaml